Bike maintenance skills

 Bike maintenance sessions provide practical skills to help your school community keep their bikes roadworthy.

-Run by a bike mechanic or a knowledgeable member of staff, these hands-on sessions allow participants to get to grips with the mechanics of how a bike works.
+Lisise with a bike mechanic or a knowledgeable member of staff to hold hands-on sessions allowing pupils to gain a better understanding with the mechanics of how a bike works and allow them to ask questions, gaining knowledge and skills.

 Sessions can cover the basics of making sure your bike is safe to use with an ABC (air, brakes, chain) check, through to repairing punctures, putting a chain back on, and more advanced bike mechanics.